Dannyb48/ospclientsdk/README.md

 ## Installation

 Ospclientsdk can be easily installed with a one line command.
-It is recommended (as best practice) to create a virtual environment and install blaster.
+It is recommended (as best practice) to create a virtual environment and install ospclientsdk.
 Please see the commands below to install.
 Note this is only supported in python 3.6 and higher.

 ```